Alex-ray/universal-hmr-ssr-react-redux/README.md

 # ⚡ Universal JS, HMR and SSR ⚡

+🚧🚧🚧 Atenttion: This project has been updated and upgraded for React Router 4 and Hot Module Reloading 3 [over here](https://github.com/Alex-ray/universal-hmr-ssr-react-redux)

+Use this project if your still using React Router 3 or below.

 ### 🗒 Note:

 This project is intended as an _example_ app for using Hot Module Reloading and Server Sider rendering with